Betty Hemings: Descendants

 Fountain Hughes was a descendant of Wormley Hughes, one of Betty's grandsons who worked for Jefferson at Monticello.
-At the age of 101, when living in Baltimore in 1949, Fountain Hughes gave what is the last surviving recorded interview of a former enslaved person.
+At the age of 101 [disputed; probably ~92], when living in Baltimore in 1949, Fountain Hughes gave what is believed to be the last surviving recorded interview of a former enslaved person.
 It is available online through the World Digital Library and the American Folklife Center of the Library of Congress.